Eshshatabdi/physical-care/README.md

 ## physical Care
 ## Live link: https://authentication-assignmen-7c87c.web.app/
 ## Description:

+* Physical Care is for a Single Doctor Website and It Provides Various Primary Services.
 * In home section header, banner,service,footer apply
 * In register section registration form is set
 * In log in section User login form is set